awsdocs/aws-codecommit-user-guide/doc_source/setting-up-gc.md

 1. Choose the repository you want to connect to from the list\.
 This opens the **Code** page for that repository\.

     If you see a **Welcome** page instead of a list of repositories, there are no repositories associated with your AWS account\.
-To create a repository, see [Create an AWS CodeCommit Repository](how-to-create-repository.md) or follow the steps in the [Git with CodeCommit Tutorial](getting-started.md) tutorial\.
+To create a repository, see [Create an AWS CodeCommit Repository](how-to-create-repository.md) or follow the steps in the [Getting Started with Git and CodeCommit](getting-started.md) tutorial\.

 1. Choose **Connect**\.
 Review the instructions and copy the URL to use when connecting to the repository\.